About

 There is a quality of attention that becomes possible when people feel genuinely seen, when there is space to think slowly, and when creativity is invited into the room.

 In that space, something opens up.
 Ideas that felt stuck begin to move.
-People connect with what they actually value, not just what they think they should say.
-Groups who felt stuck in conflict discover that they have been speaking the same hope in different languages.
-Schools find that when staff feel well and connected, pupils do too.
-Organisations discover that their structure and their purpose don't have to be at war.
+People connect with what they actually value.
+Groups who felt locked in conflict discover they have been speaking the same hope in different languages.

 This is what I work towards, in classrooms, in strategy sessions, in one-to-one conversations.
 Not a fixed destination, but a set of conditions.
-When those conditions are right, change happens not because it is imposed from outside, but because it emerges from within.
+When those conditions are right, change doesn't have to be imposed.
+It emerges from within.

-I am Ollie Briggs - educator, artist, coach, evaluator, and organisational development practitioner.
-For fifteen years I have worked at the intersection of creativity, learning and change: as a teacher, as the founder and co-director of a youth arts organisation, as a researcher, and as a consultant to arts, education and community organisations across the UK.
+I am Ollie Briggs: educator, artist, coach, evaluator, and organisational development practitioner.
+For fifteen years I have worked at the intersection of creativity, learning and change, as a teacher, as the founder of a youth arts organisation, as a researcher, and as a consultant to arts, education and community organisations across the UK.

-My practice is grounded in the belief that creativity is not a luxury or a subject, it is a way of being with complexity.
+My practice is rooted in the belief that creativity is not a luxury or a subject.
+It is a way of being with complexity.
 It is how we make meaning, how we imagine differently, and how we build the kinds of relationships that can hold real change.

 What connects all of my work

-• Connection to the wider context - understanding the systems and structures we're working in, and imagining how they might be different
+Connection to the wider context - understanding the systems we're working in, and imagining how they might be different.

-When these conditions are present, organisations develop strategies that actually reflect their values.
+When these are present, organisations develop strategies that actually reflect their values.
 Leaders find sustainable ways of holding their roles.
 Schools become places where staff and pupils are genuinely curious and alive to learning.
-Communities build the collective power to shape their own futures.

 When they're absent, even the best intentions get stuck.